 Have you ever been to the store and seen the teeny tiny boxes of your favorite crunchy granola?
 Why so small?
-With my crew of seven, homemade granola is the only option, else I'd go broke keeping up with our granola consumption.
+With my crew of seven, homemade granola is the only option, else I’d go broke keeping up with our granola consumption.
 Plus, homemade granola is an easy recipe to twist to your own tastes.
-While we're typically granola minimalists (of the dirty hippie variety), adding additional nuts, grains, seeds, or dried fruits can easily spice this granola up.
-I've been known to add wheat germ, walnuts, and sunflower seeds myself.
-I think next time, I might try adding pumpkin seeds and nutmeg (I've got to use the jack-o-lantern seeds for something...), or maybe a lemon or ginger version.
-The world is your granola.
-Never mind...The world is your "oyster", but adding that will cause others to lose faith in your culinary swag.
-No one will eat your oyster granola.
+While we’re typically granola minimalists (of the dirty hippie variety), adding additional nuts, grains, seeds, or dried fruits can easily spice this granola up.
+I’ve been known to add wheat germ, walnuts, and sunflower seeds myself to homemade granola.
+I think next time, I might try adding pumpkin seeds and nutmeg (I’ve got to use the jack-o-lantern seeds for something…), or maybe a lemon or ginger version.

 First things first…preheat your oven to 325℉.
 Then in a large glass bowl, add your dry ingredients: oats, coconut, and pecan pieces (and any other dry ingredient you wish to add).
 Next, in a medium pot combine the ingredients to make the syrup: brown sugar, honey, salt, cinnamon, vanilla extract, and coconut oil.
 If you’d like to add different sweeteners, oils, or extracts…this is your moment.
 Be sure to keep the liquid ingredient to dry ingredient ratio pretty close to what it is in the recipe while you experiment.
 Heat the contents of the pot on medium heat, and stir it frequently.
 Once everything has dissolved, it will be a deep brown/amber syrup.